hadwll/VBA_1_1axis_mqtt/readme.md

 # Read me

 ### Introduction
-This Readme covers the steps I took to develop a simple wireless vibration monitoring system.
+This Readme covers the steps I took to develop a simple wireless sensing system.
+In this instance I am using a picking up vibrations, but it could be any physical signal.

-It utilises development kit in order to prove a concept.
-A 9 axis bno055 oreinatiton sensor from bosch, a Esp32 devkit2 in order to prepare the signals for MQTT and a Raspberry Pi to receive the data through a python program.
+The project utilises development kit in order to prove a concept and consists of a 9 axis bno055 orientation sensor from Bosch, a Esp32 devkit2 in order to prepare the signals for MQTT and a Raspberry Pi to receive the data through a python program.
+An instance of InfluxDB and Grafana are running on the pi.
+Grafana is accessible through Nginx as reverse proxy so that the values can be monitored.

+Hopefully this readme is clear if not then messaage me we can work through any issues and update the readme.

-#### 06/11
+#### 06/11/21

   ## Setup Raspberry pi with mosquitto broker